aeonlibs/hesed-server/content/posts/faith-and-righteousness.md

 {{< /accordion >}}

 Does faith lead to humility?
-It seems people who are self-righteous breed pride within themselves, as a result, his soul is not straigh or right within him.
+It seems people who are self-righteous breed pride within themselves, as a result, his soul is not straight or right within him.
 If the Bible is contrasting self-righteousness and the righteousness of God, could it be that those who are righteous by faith are humble?
 Faith does not deny the reality of a situation but chooses to believe in someone or something with a stronger foundation; that which does not fail.
-The righteousness of God brings us to the end of ourselves and makes us realise our need or God and leads us to trust Him and have confidence in His Word that He has made us righteous by His Son’s finished work.
+The righteousness of God brings us to the end of ourselves and makes us realise our need for God and leads us to trust Him and have confidence in His Word that He has made us righteous by His Son’s finished work.
 We cannot make ourselves righteous, but believing that we are justified by faith, that’s the righteousness that comes from God— and this